garrandall/popular-music-data/tracks/isis-joyner-lucas-logic.md

 Im so sorry but even in the best of times we don't have the dough so I don't see the need to toast Far from a chicken but ima give you roast
 Cooking up the heat tho I don't like to boast
-If a woman’s place in the kitchen ima make my self at home Kick my feet up while I'm rolling up a cone
+If a woman 's place in the kitchen ima make my self at home Kick my feet up while I'm rolling up a cone
 Hit it sit back and I'm riding this
 Feel this beat n its facts that I body this